7 Deadliest Diseases in History: Where are they now?

 The epidemic of plague in the 14th century was not the only significant plague outbreak recorded in human history.
 The first reported pandemic broke out in Egypt in 541 and was designated “The Plague of Justinian”.
 The last major plague event began in the war-torn Yunnan province of China, reaching Hong Kong in 1894.

-Even today, plague has not been eradicated, although thanks to the availability of vaccination and antibiotics, few people now die of it.
-Plague foci still exist in Africa, North and South America, and Asia.
 Between 2010 and 2015 there were 3248 cases of plague reported worldwide, including 584 deaths.
-Most cases have occurred in Madagascar, The Democratic Republic of Congo, and Peru.
+Most cases have occurred in Madagascar, The Democratic Republic of Congo, and Peru, where plague is endemic.

 The origins of smallpox have been lost in prehistory but research suggests it first appeared around 10,000 BC.
 Telltale pockmarks adorn the the mummified remains of the great Egyptian Pharaoh Ramses V (dated at 1156 BC) and the disease is described in ancient Sanskrit texts.